 Robustness.
 Insensitivity of a statistical test to departures from underlying assumptions.
-[If departures from underlying assumptions do not materially affect the decisions which would be based on the statistical test involved, the test is considered robust.
+[If departures from underlying assumptions do not materially affect the decisions that would be based on the statistical test involved, the test is considered robust.
 For example, tests based on an assumption of normality that compare averages generally are robust even though the underlying distribution of individual items in the population is not normal.]
+The term robustness also can refer to the condition of a product or process design that remains relatively stable, with a minimum of variation, even though factors that influence operations or usage, such as environment and wear, are constantly changing.